Heimdal

 Yeti

-Yeti is a repository for threat intelligence that is open, distributed, machine- and analyst-friendly, created by and for incident responders.
+Yeti is a repository for cyber threat intelligence that is open, distributed, machine- and analyst-friendly, created by and for incident responders.
 The platform compiles threat intelligence, TTPs, indicators of compromise, and observables into a single, centralized repository while also automatically enriching the observables (e.g. resolve domains, geolocate IPs).

 Conveniently enough, it has a user interface for humans and a web API interface for endpoints, allowing for simple integration with other tools that businesses may use.